robingronlund/helodex/README.md

 - **Search Pokémon:** Easily search for your favorite Pokémon.
 - **Detailed Information:** Get detailed stats, abilities, and other information.
-- **Responsive Design:** Works well on both desktop and mobile devices.

 ## Technologies Used